Minca-Colombia

 A popular hostel set in beautiful surroundings while still being close to town.
 Offering private rooms and dorms, breakfast is included and drinking water, tea and coffee are available around the clock.
 The communal chill-out areas are great and booze is cheap too.
 Less than $3USD for a glass of wine?
 Count us in!

-Finca Hostal Bolivar – Casa Maracuya
+Finca Hostal Bolivar – Casa Quinta

 OUT OF TOWN: Hostal Sierra Minca